On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: On-Line Estimation of Spot Volatility

-3) \underline{Time-constant covariance matrices:} If $\Sigma_{t_j}$ is time-constant the first idea is to apply the algorithm (\ref{seqEM1g}) with the ``constant parameter setting'' $\lambda_{j}= 1 / (j-1)\,$.
+2) \underline{Time-constant covariance matrices:} If $\Sigma_{t_j}$ is time-constant the first idea is to apply the algorithm (\ref{seqEM1g}) with the ``constant parameter setting'' $\lambda_{j}= 1 / (j-1)\,$.
+This corresponds to the global average in (\ref{EM:Estep}) where all observations have equal weights.
 However, the situation is different from the classical case in that the ``old'' estimate $\hat{\Sigma}_{t_{j-1}}$ has in addition some bias due to the use of particles generated with an estimated covariance instead of the true one.
 Therefore we need to put less weight on the first term in (\ref{seqEM1g}).
 The situation has been carefully investigated for a similar algorithm in the {i.i.d.}-case by Capp{\'{e}} and Moulines (2009).
-Following their recommendation we use in our situation the on-line algorithm
+Following their recommendation we use in the time-constant case the on-line algorithm